 - Acute Vision: Vampires can see invisible.

 - Fangs 3: Vampires have razor-sharp teeth, allowing a bonus auxiliary attack.
 Unlike other fangs, Vampires can restore a small amount of HP every time they successfully bite a living foe.

 - Although they can drink potions normally, vampires cannot eat food of any kind.
-They gain nutrition by feeding (press e for eat) on appropriate corpses, potions of blood, and potions of coagulated blood.
+They gain nutrition by feeding (press e for eat) on appropriate corpses, and by (q)uaffing potions of blood or potions of coagulated blood.
 Clean corpses and the contaminated corpses of sentient monsters can be fed upon at any time, while poisonous corpses can only be consumed if one has rPois, as usual.
 (Note that Vampires will always have rPois at satiation level Thirsty or lower.)
 Heavier corpses provide more blood than lighter ones.
 Your satiation level determines which intrinsics you receive at any given time (see chart below).

 - Vampires can use vampiric weapons more effectively; the brand always triggers and they gain twice the normal amount of HP per attack against enemies upon whom the vampiric normally works.